Motorcycle Accidents: Staying Safe and Some Eye-Opening Statistics

 At The Law Office of Fredson & Statmore, our attorneys have extensive experience representing clients injured in motor vehicle accident of all kinds in towns across New Jersey and Passaic County, including Wayne, Clifton, Little Falls, Paterson, West Milford, and Woodland Park.
 With millions of dollars in settlements and verdicts already secured for our past clients, we are ready to put this same track record of success and legal service to work for you today in any kind of personal injury or wrongful death claim, and help you and your family recover the compensation you need and deserve.

-To speak with our attorney team today in a free and confidential consultation regarding your motorcycle accident injuries, or any other kind of injuries resulting from the reckless or negligent actions of another party, and how specifically we can help you, please contact us online, or through our Clifton, NJ office at (973) 777-8600.
+To speak with our attorney team today in a free and confidential consultation regarding your motorcycle accident injuries, or any other kind of injuries resulting from the reckless or negligent actions of another party, and how specifically we can help you, please contact us online.